Introduction of Yi Mu Cao:Motherwort Herb or Herba Leonuri.

 (2).Leonurus sibiricus L.

-Ecological Environment: The Leonurus sibiricus L., grows in the stone hillside, sandy grassland or a pine forest, at an area with an altitude of elevation up to 1,500 meters.
-Geographical distribution: This species is mainly distributed in the north area, west north, and other areas of China.
-This species is also distributed to other areas of Asia include Siberia, and nowadays is distributed to other parts of the world, including South, Central, and North Americas.
+Ecological Environment: Leonurus sibiricus L grows on stony hillsides, sandy grassland, or a pine forest, in an area at altitude up to 1,500 meters above sea level.
+This species is mainly distributed in the northern area, west north, and other areas of China.
+This species is also distributed to other areas of Asia including Siberia, and nowadays, it is distributed to other parts of the world, including North America, South and Central America continents.

-Characters of herbs: The leaves in the middle of the stem are oval, the base is broadly wedge-shaped, palmately trifoliate, and the lobes are pinnately divided into linear lobules.
-The bract leaves on the inflorescence are obviously three-parted, and the lobules are linear.
-The herb of better grade is tender, leafy and grayish-green.
+Characters of herbs: The leaves in the middle of the stem are oval (egg-shaped), the base is broadly cuneate, and palmatisect, and the lobes are pinnately divided into linear lobules.
+The bract leaves on the inflorescence are conspicuously three-parted, and the lobules are linear.
+The herb of a better grade is tender, leafy (foliose), and celadon (sage green).

 (3).Leonurus cardiaca L.

-Leonurus cardiaca L.:flowering plant Ecological Environment: The Leonurus sibiricus L. grows beside roadsides, in vacant fields, waste ground, rubbish dumps, and other disturbed areas.
-Geographical distribution: This species was originally from Central Asia and southeastern Europe, native to the southeastern part of Europe and Central Asia where it has been cultivated since ancient times, it is now found worldwide, spread largely due to its use as a herbal remedy.
+flowering plants of Leonurus cardiaca L. grow in a field Ecological Environment: Leonurus cardiaca grows beside roadsides, vacant fields, waste ground, rubbish dumps, and other disturbed areas.
+This species was originally from Central Asia and southeastern Europe, native to the southeastern part of Europe and Central Asia where it has been cultivated since ancient times, it is now found worldwide, spread largely due to its use as a herbal remedy.

-It is distinguished from all other British labiates by the leaves, which are deeply and palmately cut into five lobes or three-pointed segments, and by the prickly calyx-teeth of its flowers.
-When not in flower, it resembles Mugwort in the habit.
+It is distinguished from all other British labiates by the leaves, which are deeply and palmately cut into five lobes or three-pointed segments, and by the prickly calyx teeth of its flowers.
+When not in flower, it resembles Mugwort in habit.

 The plant blossoms in August.
 It has a rather pungent odor and a very bitter taste.
 It is a dull green, the leaves are paler below, pubescent, especially on the angles of the stem and the underside of the leaves, the hairs varying much in length and abundance.

-The name of the genus, Leonurus, in Greek signifies a Lion's tail, from some fancied resemblance in the plant.
+The name of the genus, Leonurus, in Greek, signifies Lion's tail, from some fancied resemblance in the plant.
 The plant motherwort is also known by the name Lion's Ear.
-Motherwort originally came from the Central Asia area, but has now spread to all temperate areas of the world, primarily as a garden plant, but also as an escaped weed.
+Motherwort originally came from the Central Asia area but has now spread to all temperate areas of the world, primarily as a garden plant, but also as an escaped weed.
 The leaves and flowers of this mint family plant are used medicinally.
-In Chinese herbal medicine, the seeds are also employed.
-The use of Motherwort is practically the same in traditional Chinese herbal medicine and European folk medicine - to regulate menses and to treat associated conditions.
-The genus name Leonurus is derived from a Latin word "Leo", meaning "lions", and a Greek word "oura", meaning "tail", which describe the leaf's shaggy shape (like a lion's tail).
+In Chinese herbal medicine, seeds are also employed.
+The use of Motherwort is practically the same in traditional Chinese herbal medicine and European folk medicine - to regulate menses and treat associated conditions.
+The genus name Leonurus is derived from the Latin word "Leo", meaning "lions", and the Greek word "oura", meaning "tail", which describes the leaf's shaggy shape (like a lion's tail).
 The species name cardiaca is from the Greek word "kardiaca", meaning "heart".
-The Chinese name for this plant is "Yi Mu Cao", meaning "benefit mother herb".
+The Chinese name for this plant is “Yi Mu Cao”, meaning “benefit mother herb”.

 QR codeURL QR code: